ccllcc/Dimple-Project/README.md

 # Make effective data visulization
 ## Summary

-The dataset I used for this project is found on Kaggle, containing air quality information of main Chinese cities from 2010 to 2015.
-I used the data for Shanghai to explore the impact of differnet weather conditions to the air quality, which is represented by PM2.5.
+The dataset I used for this project is found on Kaggle, containing air quality information (AQI) of main Chinese cities from 2010 to 2015.
+I used the data for Shanghai to explore the impact of differnet weather conditions to the air quality.
+In this project, I've dived further into the relationship between wind speed(Iws) vs air quality(AQI).

 Finding of the visualization:\
 Overall\